 No-one really knows the origin of neenish tarts, the bi-coloured pastries still widely available in Aussie cake shops.
 The first known mention of ‘nenish cakes’ is in an advertisement for the New South Wales Ice and Fresh Food Company in 1895.
 In 1901 a columnist calling herself “Housewife” published a recipe in The Sydney Mail and New South Wales Advertiser.
 The recipe was evidently new, as she remarked that she hadn’t had time to test it.

 There is a persistent legend around the invention of neenish tarts, involving one Ruby Neenish in the NSW town of Grong Grong.
 The story has it that she ran out of chocolate icing when preparing tarts for a kitchen tea, so used half chocolate and half white icing.
 These accounts, however, usually give a date of 1913 – clearly disqualifying the mythical Mrs Neenish as the inventor.
+In 2016, ABC journalist Rachel Carbonell tracked down the source of the story: it turns out to be a joke played by a former Grong Grong resident on one of his journalist friends back in 1988.
+The internet being what it is, the legend has since been widely circulated as fact.

 The first neenish tarts recipe